-Physical education teacher education students' knowledge of how active young people should be
+PETE students' knowledge of how active young people should be

-None of the PETE students in either the 2006-2007 or 2007-2007 cohort accurately recorded the physical activity recommendation for young people in England (Biddle, Sallis, and Cavill 1998), and only a minority (approximately a sixth) gave partially correct responses.
-The responses revealed some confusion with other physical activity recommendations and targets; for example, over a third of the PETE students considered that children should be active for 30 min, 5 days a week which is similar to the physical activity recommendation for adults in England (Health Education Authority 1994), and between a quarter and a third of the students referred to children being active for 2 h a week, which is similar to a government target in England of a minimum of 2 h each week of high quality PE and school sport within and beyond the curriculum (DfES and DCMS 2003).
-A significant minority (15-20%) gave imprecise responses, such as: 'some sort of physical activity every day', 'as active as possible' and 'very active... but not too active'.
-The responses also revealed limited attention to physical activity to develop strength and flexibility with less than 10% of the PETE students making explicit references to this.
+None of the PETE students in either the 2006-07 or 2007-07 cohort accurately recorded the physical activity recommendation for young people in England (Biddle, Sallis and Cavill, 1998) and only a minority (approximately a sixth) gave partially correct responses.
+The responses revealed some confusion with other physical activity recommendations and targets; for example, over a third of the PETE students considered that children should be active for 30 minutes, five days a week which is similar to the physical activity recommendation for adults in England (Health Education Authority, 1994), and between a quarter and a third of the students referred to children being active for two hours a week which is similar to a government target in England of a minimum of two hours each week of high quality PE and school sport within and beyond the curriculum (DfES and DCMS, 2003).
+A significant minority (fifteen to twenty per cent) gave imprecise responses such as: 'some sort of physical activity every day', 'as active as possible' and 'very active...but not too active'.
+The responses also revealed limited attention to physical activity to develop strength and flexibility with less than ten per cent of the PETE students making explicit references to this.